 7. Delta College

-The Legal Support Professional program at Delta College offers an associate in business studies degree, and an advanced certificate in law office foundation or law office specialist.
+The Legal Support Professional program at Delta College offers an associate in business studies degree and an advanced certificate in law office foundation or law office specialist.
 The associate’s degree program is eligible for transfer to Eastern Michigan University for a bachelor’s degree in paralegal studies.
 Students who take the paralegal certificate or degree program will learn how to support attorneys and other legal professionals.
 They will also be qualified to work as court clerks, reporters, title research, and more.

 Delta College is part of the community college system and has an average student body of 15,000 students per academic year.
 The school offers certificate and associate’s degree programs as well as learning centers for continuing education.
-The school owns and operates the PBS station for the region and the NPR radio station and are known as Delta College Quality Public Broadcasting.
+The school owns and operates the PBS station for the region and the NPR radio station and is known as Delta College Quality Public Broadcasting.
 The school’s athletic teams, known as the Pioneers, participate in the NJCAA and MCCAA conferences.

 Program: Associate in Business Studies | Legal Support Professional